JackEdwardLyons/jacklyons-me-beta/content/pages/portfolio/class-ltd.md

 - Mentoring the entire Class Avante Garde team on best practices with Vue.js and TypeScript as well as front end fundamentals

-- Liasing with key stakeholders to understand the core project requirements and drive out critica decisions for the successful delivery of the project
+- Liaising with key stakeholders to understand the core project requirements and drive out critica decisions for the successful delivery of the project

 - Ensuring the delivery of the core solution well within the time frame allocated